Download Part of a YouTube Video

 TL;DR (for the technically inclined): Run the following command, replacing the timestamps with your own start and end points and the YouTube link with that of the video you want to download (you need to have both yt-dlp and ffmpeg installed):

-yt-dlp --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:01:23.00 -to 01:23:45.00" https://youtu.be/0A1b2C3d4E5
+yt-dlp --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:01:23.00 -to 01:23:45.00" https://youtu.be/0A1b2C3d4E5On macOS

-2. Install Homebrew if you don’t already have it by running the command shown on https://brew.sh/.
-The install script may ask for sudo (admin) privileges by prompting for your password, at which point you can just type it and press Return.
-Note you won’t see any visual feedback in Terminal while you type your password (it’s a security feature carried over from ancient times), but rest assured it’s receiving your input.
+sudo(admin) privileges by prompting for your password, at which point you can just type it and pressReturn.
+Note you won’t see any visual feedback in Terminal while you type your password (it’s a security feature carried over from ancient times), but rest assured it’s receiving your input. - Install

-4. Change to your Downloads folder (“make it the working directory”):
+yt-dlpandffmpegusing Homebrew by running the command shown below:brew install yt-dlp/taps/yt-dlp ffmpeg - Change to your Downloads folder (“make it the working directory”):

 cd ~/Downloads

-5. Find the timestamps for when you want the video to start and end.
+Note you can pressTabto let the shell try to auto-complete your commands. - Find the timestamps for when you want the video to start and end.
 In the following command, for example, I’ll be downloading the YouTube video https://youtu.be/0AMkXUgtNDw from 00:36:53 to 00:38:46.

-6. Run the command shown below, replacing the example start and end points with your own timestamps and the YouTube link with that of the video you want to download:
+- Run the command shown below, replacing the example start and end points with your own timestamps and the YouTube link with that of the video you want to download:

-yt-dlp -f "bestvideo+bestaudio" --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:36:53.00 -to 00:38:46.00" https://youtu.be/0AMkXUgtNDw
+You’ll find the downloaded video in youryt-dlp -f "bestvideo+bestaudio" --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:36:53.00 -to 00:38:46.00" https://youtu.be/0AMkXUgtNDwDownloadsfolder.

 On Windows

-1. Download the latest release of yt-dlp for Windows by clicking on the following link: https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe.
+yt-dlpfor Windows by clicking on the following link: https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe. - Download the latest release of

-3. Extract the ffmpeg-git-….7z archive by right-clicking it, hovering over the “7-Zip” item, then clicking “Extract Here.”
-Windows 11 users may need to click “Show more options” or press Shift + F10 to see the 7-Zip context menu.
-Open the extracted folder and navigate to the bin folder to find ffmpeg.exe.
+ffmpeg-git-….7zarchive by right-clicking it, hovering over the “7-Zip” item, then clicking “Extract Here.”
+Windows 11 users may need to click “Show more options” or pressShift+F10to see the 7-Zip context menu.
+Open the extracted folder and navigate to thebinfolder to findffmpeg.exe. - Make a new folder anywhere, move

-6. Find the timestamps for when you want the video to start and end.
+Shifton your keyboard and right-click on any empty area in the folder, then select “Open in Terminal” or “Open PowerShell window here.” - Find the timestamps for when you want the video to start and end.
 In the following command, for example, I’ll be downloading the YouTube video https://youtu.be/0AMkXUgtNDw from 00:36:53 to 00:38:46.

-7. Run the command shown below, replacing the example start and end points with your own timestamps and the YouTube link with that of the video you want to download:
+- Run the command shown below, replacing the example start and end points with your own timestamps and the YouTube link with that of the video you want to download:

 .\yt-dlp -f "bestvideo+bestaudio" --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:36:53.00 -to 00:38:46.00" https://youtu.be/0AMkXUgtNDw

-You’ll find the downloaded video in the folder you created for yt-dlp.exe and ffmpeg.exe.
+You’ll find the downloaded video in the folder you created foryt-dlp.exeandffmpeg.exe.

 Note: YouTube encodes videos of HD resolution and higher using the VP9 codec and audio using the Opus codec, which your OS’s built-in media player might not know how to decode without an add-on.
 You could always install a video player like VLC to play the downloaded .webm file.
 If you want to convert the downloaded file into a more compatible codec and format such as H.264 (more compatible) or H.265 (more efficient) in an .mp4 or .mov container, you can use ffmpeg as shown below, replacing the input filename with the name of the downloaded file you want to convert and the output filename with the name you want to give the converted file.